punits152/Marketing_Insights/README.md

 # Objective
-    The main task is to drive the insights about customer patterns for a e-commerce company
+    The main task is to drive the insights about customer patterns for an e-commerce company